groovyxw/Algorithm/Breadth-First Search/Maze/readme.md

 DFS : find the path

-We will use BFS to solve the maze problem here.
+We will use BFS algorithm to solve the maze problem here.

 # How to run it?